 The car was a 1961 Lincoln Continental convertible.
 Riding in it with President JFK (b.1917) were his wife Jackie (1929-1994) in her now-historic pink Coco Chanel outfit, the Governor of Texas John Connally (1917-1993), his wife Nellie (1919-2006), and Secret Service agents Roy Kellerman (1915-1984) and William Greer (1909-1985).
 Greer drove.

-The place in Dallas where the assassination took place is Dealey Plaza, which is a park where Main Street, Elm Street and Commerce Street come together to go under a railroad bridge, the so-called Triple Underpass.
+The location in Dallas where the assassination took place is Dealey Plaza, which is a park where Main Street, Elm Street and Commerce Street come together to go under a railroad bridge, the so-called Triple Underpass.
 At the end of the silent home movie filmed by one of the crowd, clothing manufacturer Abraham Zapruder (1905-1970), the car disappears from view under this underpass.
 Moments before that Styx-like conclusion, Zapruder caught the assassination itself on film (frames).
 In the footage, the results of more than one bullet can be seen as the car drives along Elm Street.
 First JFK and Governor Connally are injured (no-one quite agrees on the moment(s) of impact), then (in frame 313) JFK is hit by a dramatic shot to the head and killed.
 Jackie climbs up onto the back of the car – trying to retrieve a bit of her husband’s skull, according to Secret Service agent Clint Hill (b.1932 and still alive), who ran up and jumped on, joining the car on its journey to the underpass and, eventually, Parkland Memorial Hospital.

 The physical evidence